How to Set Up the Best Teleradiology Workstation

 2. Efficient Technology for Your Teleradiology Workstation

 When we talked about streamlining workflows, you may have noticed that technical equipment plays a key role in the process.
-In fact, there are many ways of how your radiology gear can optimize your workflow:
+There are many ways of how your radiology gear can optimize your workflow:

 two computer flat screen monitors turned on